LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 Scheme and lisp interpreters define up to 5 combinations of `d` and `a` to get different elements out of a list.

+## List Modification

+You can modify the lists (cons cells) using two functions:

+* `set-car!`
+* `set-cdr!`

+By convention if a procedure modifies something it's indicated with an exclamation mark.

 ## Improper list

 Proper list is a list with each cdr be a list or empty list at the end: